Makerspace-Antwerpen/esp32-klankentapper/documentation/data_processing.md

 ### Grafana

-Grafana is used for converting our data into a visual graph, which makes monitoring/viewing our data much easier.
-The only thing we will need is the InfluxDB data source inside our Grafana web interface:
+Grafana is used for converting our data into a time series based graph, which makes monitoring/viewing our data much easier.
+The only thing we will need is the InfluxDB data source inside our Grafana web interface (under configuration):

 ![Grafana settings](/documentation/imgs/grafana_data_source.png)